 1. Research the trail

 There are three main thru-hiking trails: the Appalachian Trail 2180 miles, the Pacific Crest Trail 2650 miles and the Continental Divide Trail 3100 miles.
 Each one with different wonders and challenges along the way.
 When choosing your trail you need to be informed and to do your research thoroughly so you can minimize the risk of injury or quitting.

 2. Make a solid plan

-Starting with the most suitable season to start your hike, where are the towns you can stop for a restock, what gear and food you will bring with you, the time frame you want to accomplish your hike, your budget and back-up plans.
-This are some of the most important aspects you need to include in your plan.
+Start with the most suitable season to start your hike.
+Find the towns you can stop in for a restock.
+Make a list of what gear and food you will bring with you.
+Set the time frame for accomplishing your hike.
+Organize your budget and some back-up plans.
+These are some of the most important aspects you need to include in your plan.

 3. Define your own success